shalvinaza/test_identiticoders/README.md

 ## Levels and response description :
 - first level : All users data with clickable card
-- second level : Albums and Posts data, show photos by specific id on action column, and edit post option note : Alert with status 200 will be shown if put request successfull
+- second level : Albums and Posts data, show photos by specific id on action column, and edit post option. note : Alert with status 200 will be shown if put request successfull
-- third level : Photos with add new photo option note : Alert with status 200 will be shown if post request successfull & created
+- third level : Photos with add new photo option. note : Alert with status 200 will be shown if post request successfull & created